CONGRATULATIONS … almost!

 - ATTEND SENIOR CELEBRATION EVENTS.

 - BE ON TIME FOR LINE UP FOR COMMENCEMENT.
-All graduating students are to line up at Martin Field House.
-You MUST be there at 1:15 PM or risk not marching.
-If there are any changes to this, it will be announced at the rehearsal on May 7th.
+All graduating students are to line up in cap and gown at Price Gymnasium located in the Coleman Sports Center.
+You MUST be there at 1 p.m. or risk not marching.